olejrosendahl/dissect/README.md

 *EXPERIMENTAL*

-Problem: Known Gems have has good or bad documentation, examples or Wikies, but what often lacks is examples of the features used in the wild.
+Problem: Libraries are often well documented, but what often lacks to get started is to see examples of their features used in the wild.

-Solution: Find Open Source projects for the Gems to see how the libraries API's are being used in the wild to find good examples.
+Solution: Find Open Source projects on Github where the libraries are used.
+Learn their API's and see how other programmers use them and explore possibilities.

 ## Installation